-Cryopreservation or cryoconservation is a process where cells, whole tissues, or organs are stored at very low temperature for frozen to keep them viable for further use.
+Cryopreservation or cryopreservation is a process where cells, whole tissues, or organs are stored at very low temperature for frozen to keep them viable for further use.
 Frozen cells, tissues or organs can be used later after thawing.

-After establishment of pregnancy, it is up to the couple to keep remaining cryopreserved embryo frozen or discard or donate them.
+After the establishment of pregnancy, it is up to the couple to keep remaining cryopreserved embryo frozen or discard or donate them.
 They may donate the embryos to other couple seeking out for embryo donation or donate if for research purpose.

 Eggs are extracted from a woman’s ovary and are fertilized in the lab with her husband’s sperms.
-There may be development of large number of embryos after fertilization and embryo culture.
+There may be the development of a large number of embryos after fertilization and embryo culture.
 Two to three embryos are transferred in the uterus in an IVF cycle.
 Excess good quality embryos are preserved by freezing or cryopreservation for use in subsequent cycles.

 Embryos are preserved in cryoprotectant fluid (“anti-freeze” solution) at -196°C, in containers of liquid nitrogen.
 When there is a need to use frozen embryos they are thawed out at room temperature.
 All thawed embryos are hatched through assisted hatching before being transferred to the uterus.

-- Reduced risk of multiple pregnancies if there are a large number of good quality embryos available for transfer.
+Reduced risk of multiple pregnancies if there are a large number of good quality embryos available for transfer.
 Excess good quality embryos can be frozen or cryopreserved.

-- Increase in pregnancy rates by using cryopreserved embryos after thawing them during spontaneous ovulatory cycles.
+Increase in pregnancy rates by using cryopreserved embryos after thawing them during spontaneous ovulatory cycles.

-- It decreases the need of ovulation stimulating drugs.
+It decreases the need of ovulation-stimulating drugs.

-- There is no guarantee of establishing an IVF pregnancy using frozen thawed embryos.
+- There is no guarantee of establishing an IVF pregnancy using frozen-thawed embryos.

 - The main risk associated with cryopreservation techniques is the possible loss of embryos to cryoinjury.
 Some healthy embryos may succumb to the stress of freezing & thawing.